ACTIVITY LIABILITY WAIVER SPORTS INJURY WAIVER RELEASE

 With our three children in a variety of activities at school and extra curricularly, I am often “required” to sign a “Release of Liability” as part of the registration process for one of the kids.
 I say required because many schools, clubs, and other organizations require a “Release” (or waiver) of liability claims be signed before your child can engage in a particular activity.
 As a lawyer who handles injury cases, I want to tell you there are a few changes you can/should make on the liability waiver when you sign it that will protect your child and your family.

 There can be good reasons behind a liability release and I fully understand that if one of my children suffers an injury naturally related to engaging in the sport we are signing up for there should be no liability to the organization – that’s the risk we chose to take.
 For example, last summer our oldest child’s wrist was fractured while playing soccer when another player stepped on him.
 Injuries like that on the field are an obvious risk of the sport and it is understandable to require a waiver of claims relating to injuries that are a natural risk of an activity.
-However, most sports activity releases are so broad that they often release potential liability far beyond the risks of the activity you are registering the child for.
+However, most sports activity waivers are so broad that they often release potential liability far beyond the risks of the activity you are registering the child for.

 For example, most activity waivers will release “any and all claims arising out of transportation to and from the activity.”
 This means if your child takes a bus to an activity and the driver negligently causes a crash and your child is badly injured, your child may not be able to pursue a claim against the bus insurance(and obtain compensation) because you signed the release as part of the registration process.
 Getting in a bus accident because of a negligent driver is not a natural risk of the activity you signed your child up for.
 I always cross off language that waives claims relating to transportation.